andyjgao/andyjgao/content/bookshelf/_index.md

 The internet is a large place and we waste a lot of time finding quality information.

-The following is a collection of literature notes I've taken on books, podcasts, and articles that have resonated with me.
+The following is a collection of notes I've taken on books, podcasts, and articles that have resonated with me.
+Maybe you'll find something useful.

-Questions on how to use these notes?
-Check the [FAQ](/bookshelf/faq).